ddialliance/sdtl/Articles/best-practices/index.rst

     parameter for a list of variables.

 11. **Character strings in statistical packages.**

-    a.
     There are two different ways that statistical packages handle variables consisting of text.
 SPSS and SAS operate primarily on fixed length character variables.
 If the user assigns a string shorter than the declared length of the variable, it is padded with blanks on the right side.
 Stata, R, and Python were designed to work with string variables that vary in length.

 12. **FunctionCallExpression**.